MileHacker Logo

 Online Access

-• Wi-Fi: Available in most establishments.
+• Wi-Fi: Available in the majority of establishments.

 • VPN: Essential for international apps; set up ahead of arriving.